|Nutritional Guidelines (per serving)|

 How Strong Is a Centennial Punch?

-Stranahan's is bottled at a bold 94 proof, but this punch is surprisingly light.
+Even when using a bold 94 proof whiskey, this punch is surprisingly light.
 Once mixed, it should have an alcohol content in the 10 percent ABV (20 proof) range, which is lighter than most wines.